NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Double
      -
      - The output heating capacity of the heating system.
 If not provided, the OS-HPXML autosized default (see `HPXML Heating Systems <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-heating-systems>`_) is used.
+   * - ``heating_system_heating_autosizing_limit``
+     - false
+     - Btu/hr
+     - Double
+     -
+     - The maximum capacity limit applied to the auto-sizing methodology.
+If not provided, no limit is used.
    * - ``heating_system_fraction_heat_load_served``
      - true
      - Frac